ayatokura/ai-openscale/wos-fairness-ovr.md

 For machine learning engines other than {{site.data.keyword.pm_full}}, fairness monitoring creates additional scoring requests on the monitored deployment.
 {: note}

-You can review all metrics value over time on the {{site.data.keyword.aios_short}} dashboard:
+You can review all metrics values over time on the {{site.data.keyword.aios_short}} dashboard:

 ![fairness metrics chart showing drift lower than the set threshold](images/wos-fairness-sex.png)